CN1234567890/hello--word/README.md

 # hello--word
-This repository is for practicing the GitHub FLow Spring, Summer, Autumn and Winter
+-This repository is for practicing the GitHub FLow

+-Spring, Summer, Autumn and Winter